sa2ajj/buildbot/master/docs/manual/cfg-properties.rst

 The syntax of dictionary-style interpolation is a selector, followed by a colon, followed by a selector specific key, optionally followed by a colon and a string indicating how to interpret the value produced by the key.

-The following selectors are supported.
+The following selectors are supported:

 ``prop``
     The key is the name of a property.